GogoFC/lexicon/quotes.md

 It’s not a bug; it’s an undocumented feature. ― Everyone on The Internet

 Talk is cheap.
 Show me the code. ― Linus Torvalds

+When I wrote this code, only God and I understood what I did.
+Now only God knows. – Anonymous